nate-russell/SVHD-Single-Cell/Experiments/README.md

 ## Data preparation

-We used cytometry single-cell data.
-The data file is a fcs format, so in order read the files, we used Laszlo Balkay's FCS data reader.
+We use cytometry single-cell data.
+The data file is a fcs format, so in order read the files, we use Laszlo Balkay's FCS data reader.

 ## Installation